Hicksy's Infrequently Updated Blog

 Okay, I promised I would update this thing infrequently, and once again I’m living up to my promises.
 Here’s what I have to report: I’m a bit over halfway through a second novel, and am also doing freelance work and other things not worth describing here.
-I have a title for the novel and everything, and have decided not to worry that the title was used about thirty years ago by a still-read writer whose work I happen to admire, though I hadn’t come across this namesake book.
+I have a title for the novel and everything, and have decided not to worry that the title was used about thirty years ago by a still-read writer whose work I happen to admire, though I hadn’t come across this namesake book until a month or so ago.
 (I’m not sure why I’m keeping the title so mysterious.)
 I have a few new songs as well, maybe two of which are worth recording someday.

 September 18, 2012

 I’ve been reading and often rereading Robert Christgau since I was a teenager, so it was a thrill to get this typically sharp short-form review, a form of which Christgau is a past master.
 Alas the book made his “teeth hurt,” but he liked the songs and even “loved” the first four.
 If you’re looking to buy the LP or CD, the easiest way it through Bandcamp.
 A download code (but not dental referral) comes with the book.